rstacruz/nanomonk/README.nano.md

     monk init myapp -s nano
     cd myapp

 Install a templating system.
-Do this first!
+It's probably best to do this first!

     monk install haml

-Install an ORM (if needed).
+Install an ORM if need one.

     monk install ohm